Harshal0902/HealthCrypto/README.md

 ## 💡 Inspiration

+Our inspiration was to create an health platform where people can also earn rewards for their health related activities to keep motivating them.
+User are able to mint their data to earn tokens and spend them to get rewards.
+User can login with their FitBit user account to get their data listed for keeping track and also as a proof for their proper health.

 ## 💻 What it does

+HealthCrypto is a decentralized platform that allows users to earn tokens for their health related activities.
 User's can also mint their data to earn an exclusive non-fungible token.
-If they so choose, this digital token and the encrypted data it represents can be held or “burned” for future discounts on healthcare services or insurance premiums.
+If they so choose, this digital token and the encrypted data it represents can be held or "burned" for future discounts on healthcare services or insurance premiums.
 User need to loging with their FitBit account, acting as a "proof of health" creating an exclusive token/point system that we can either use to ensure adherence of patients to earn heart points to be used for various purpose.

 ## ⚙️How we built it